 There are different ways you can make a donation through your Will, the main ones are:

 - Residuary bequest - A gift of the remainder of your estate after all other gifts have been made and debts cleared.
 You may leave either the total of the remainder, or a percentage of it.

 - Pecuniary bequest - A gift of a fixed sum of money.

 - Specific request - A particular named item left as a gift in your Will.
 For example, a piece of jewellery, furniture or a painting.

 Leaving a gift to BCHA can lower the Inheritance Tax payable on your estate.
 Your solicitor can answer any questions you have about Inheritance Tax.

 The information that your solicitor will need is:

 Our name: Bournemouth Churches Housing Association Ltd.

-Company registration: Bournemouth Churches Housing Association Limited is a charitable registered society under the Co-operative and Community Benefit Societies Act 2014, registered with the Financial Conduct Authority No. 18497R and with the Homes and Communities Agency No. LH0155.
+Company registration: Bournemouth Churches Housing Association Limited is a charitable registered society under the Co-operative and Community Benefit Societies Act 2014, registered with the Financial Conduct Authority No. 18497R and with the Regulator of Social Housing No. LH0155.